Going Beyond Currency

 Opening your first MakerDAO CDP

-- Download and install the MetaMask chrome extension.
+- Step 1: Download and install the MetaMask chrome extension.

 Once you have withdrawn your DAI, you can convert it into your local fiat currency and spend it on your car payments, mortgage, student loans, or anything else you want.